metno/pyaerocom/docs/_build/html/_sources/02_intro_class_ReadModelData.rst.txt

 put into an instance of the ``ModelData`` class.

-We start with creating a reading object, that will take care of finding the model directory of us (based on the model ID) and all valid NetCDF files on initialisation.
+We start with creating a reading object, that will take care of finding the model directory for us (based on the model ID) and all valid NetCDF files on initialisation.
 The ``print`` statetment prints the string representation of the ``ReadModelData`` object, which provides useful information about what is in there.